Relation as the Essence of Existence

 • QM cannot account for spacetime curvature or dynamics.

 The UCF/GUTT framework bridges GR and QM through nested relational tensors—mathematical structures that encode interactions and feedback across all scales of reality.
-This allows GR and QM to coexist and dynamically influence one another.
+This is not proposed but proven:

 1. Dynamic Feedback Across Scales